 12) Longtail boats on Patong beach are not available during rainy season

 As we headed to the beach, we found the waves to be pretty rough.
 We were sad that the long tail boats were not available since the sea was too harsh.
-We did ride a longtail board in Ao Nang and…let me tell you… it was crazy.
+We did ride a longtail boat in Ao Nang and…let me tell you… it was crazy.

 Any other interesting facts about Patong beach that I am missing?